amalgam8/amalgam8/README.md

 #### Authentication and Authorization

-The Amalgam8 Service Registry optionally supports multi-tenancy by isolating each tenant into a separate namespace.
+The Amalgam8 Registry supports multi-tenancy by isolating each tenant into a separate namespace.
 A namespace is defined by an opaque string carried in the HTTP `Authorization` header of API requests.
 The following namespace authorization methods are supported and controlled via the `AUTH_MODE` environment variable (or `--auth_mode` flag):